 How people in an organisation understand and deliver the brand promises are central to making the brand work.
 How they look, talk, write and their nature and approach are all part of the brand delivery process.
 This often takes time to educate, train, monitor and recruit the right people.

 Online, people still remain an important element to the brand on a number of levels.
 Customers may seek comfort online by seeing, hearing and reading about key members of the management or customer service team.
 Customers may wish to check the history and credibility of the management team or find out more about a person they met to ‘suss them out’ further.

-People are responsible for the online brand delivery because a digital brand communication strategy is nothing without content.
+People are responsible for online brand delivery because a digital communications strategy is nothing without content.
 When it comes to delivering this content, businesses must ask these people related questions:

-Branding and brands simply do not exist anymore without ensuring digital is central to how they are communicated, advertised, consumed and shared.
+Online branding relies on digital marketing for all aspects of planning, managing and evaluating the customer experience.
 By taking into account the key factors mentioned in this article and ensuring there is a strategy that considers the right digital mix in support of the brand position, businesses can strengthen their online position in the marketplace and thrive in the digital world.